WhosNickDoglio/dagger-rules/docs/rules.md

 #### Provision methods

-Provision methods cover exposing specific dependencies from your graph via the `@Component` and are defined as " Provision methods have no parameters and return an injected or provided type".
+Provision methods cover exposing specific dependencies from your graph via the `@Component` and are defined as "Provision methods have no parameters and return an injected or provided type."

 ```kotlin